 A dialog box displays telling you that you may need to restart your computer for the changes to take affect.
 Click Restart to restart your computer immediately.
 If are not ready to restart your computer, click Exit without restart.

-Disabling Startup Programs in Windows 8.1
+Disabling Startup Programs in Windows 8 or 8.1

 Windows 8 and 8.1 make it really simple to disable startup applications.
 All you have to do is open up Task Manager by right-clicking on the Taskbar, or using the CTRL + SHIFT + ESC shortcut key, clicking “More Details”, switching to the Startup tab, and then using the Disable button.